patrickgold/simpi/README.md

-**NOTE:** You should not start the broker in an embedded terminal (e.g. VSCode), as this emulators often do not implement an raw mode and/or an alternate screen, which causes the broker to render nothing and thus making the it unusable.
+**NOTE:** You should not start the broker in an embedded terminal (e.g. VSCode), as this emulators often do not implement an raw mode and/or an alternate screen, which causes the broker to render nothing and thus making it unusable.

 ## Compiling Programs